Best High Speed Machining is Dry MachiningMay 18, 2016, 9:06 pm

 We got almost 10 fold improvement in cutter life just by turning off the coolant.

-If fact we know that the bad tool life is caused by thermal shocking of the tool coating and the carbide itself at high temperatures that are produced by high cutting speeds.
+We know that the bad tool life is caused by thermal shock of the tool coating and the carbide itself at high temperatures that are produced by high cutting speeds.

 Here is a small excerpt from it:

-Also contact of the coolant with overheated cutting edge will cause thermal cracking and premature wear of the endmill.
+Also, contact of the coolant with the overheated cutting edge will cause thermal cracking and premature wear of the endmill.